 - Interest Rate

 The goal is to know how much you owe, who you owe, and your monthly payment amount.

 Once you have gathered all your financial records it is time to bite the bullet and see how much you owe.

-Hopefully, the number shocks you into taking action.
+Hopefully, the number shocks you into starting your debt free journey.
 I know it worked for us.

 Once you know how much you owe to your creditors the fun begins.

 With this spreadsheet, you can run various payment scenarios.
 The spreadsheet will calculate how quickly you can pay off the debt using the following strategies: